Retail Inventory Management: Definition & 5 Best Practices

 3. Log Your Product Data

 Once you have acquired your merchandise and have accurate receiving counts of everything in your inventory, it is time to log your products.
-From there, either through your POS system or manually, you will need to track each of your product line’s inventory levels with your sales to avoid stockouts, losses, and frustrated customers.
+From there, either manually or through your POS system, you will need to track each of your product line’s inventory levels with your sales to avoid stockouts, losses, and frustrated customers.

 Whatever technology you use—paper logbooks and files, computer spreadsheets, or a POS system—you will need the following product data management procedures: